 C Tier

-We have entered the group of processors that are starting to reveal their age, scarcity of cores, and power, particularly when it comes to the latest video games.
+We have entered the group of processors that are starting to reveal their age, scarcity of cores, and power, especially when it comes to the newest video games.

 AMD’s second generation of Ryzen still provides excellent value, but its IPC is rather mediocre, leaving a lot to be desired.
 The same goes for Intel’s 9th generation i5s and i3s.

-Intel’s i5s (such as the 9400F) are also outdated, considering they are locked to just 6 threads while i3s are stuck at 4 threads.
-That’s too scant by today’s standards.
+Intel’s i5s (such as the 9400F) are also obsolete, considering they are locked to just 6 threads while i3s are stuck at 4 threads.
+That’s too meager by today’s standards.

 Model | Boost Clock | Cores/Threads | TDP | |